javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 # DOM tree

-The essential part of HTML is tags, right?
+The backbone of an HTML document is tags.

 According to Document Object Model (DOM), every HTML-tag is an object.
-Nested tags are called "children".
-And the text inside it is an object as well.
-All these objects are accessible using JavaScript, we'll see that now.
+Nested tags are called "children" of the enclosing one.

+The text inside a tag it is an object as well.

+All these objects are accessible using JavaScript.

 ## An example of DOM